Good News 5 min read

 Background

-The song’s most famous moment came in the run-up to Christmas 2005, when it went head-to-head with Céline Dion’s power ballad ‘My Heart Will Go On’ for the coveted Christmas number one spot in the Irish charts.
-In a major upset, ‘The JCB Song’ came out on top, a victory that was celebrated by music fans across the country as a triumph for the underdog.
+The song's most celebrated moment came in the run-up to Christmas 2005, when it went head-to-head with Céline Dion's power ballad for the coveted Christmas number one spot in the Irish charts.
+In a result that delighted music fans across the country, 'The JCB Song' came out on top — a triumph for the underdog that was widely celebrated as a victory for homegrown Irish talent over the global pop machine.
+The story became part of Irish music folklore, and Moore's profile has never entirely faded since.

 Key Developments

-Seamus Moore, who is now in his 70s, has said that he is “absolutely delighted” with the song’s renewed success.
-He has said that he has been inundated with messages from fans around the world, and that he is particularly pleased that the song is bringing joy to a new generation of children.
-He has also said that he is planning to re-release the song, with all proceeds going to a children’s charity.
+Seamus Moore, now in his 70s, has said he is "absolutely delighted" with the song's renewed success.
+He has been inundated with messages from fans around the world and has expressed particular pleasure at the song bringing joy to a new generation of children.
+He is reportedly planning to re-release the song, with proceeds earmarked for a children's charity — a gesture entirely in keeping with the warmth and generosity that has always characterised his public persona.

 Why It Matters